-The paper selected for the RTAM/SME Dick Aubin Distinguished Paper Award will describe an innovative application of rapid prototyping processes and techniques.
-The authors will be recognized for their contribution of ideas and information to the rapid technology and additive manufacturing industry.
+The paper selected for the RTAM/SME Dick Aubin Distinguished Paper Award will describe an innovative application of additive manufacturing processes and techniques.
+The authors will be recognized for their contribution of ideas and information to the 3D printing and additive manufacturing industry.

-The Advisory Committee of the Rapid Technologies & Additive Manufacturing Community reviews each paper presented at SME's annual RAPID Conference & Exposition
+The Advisory Committee of the Rapid Technologies & Additive Manufacturing Community reviews each paper submitted to SME's annual RAPID Conference & Exposition

 .
 The technical papers are judged and scored on the following criteria:

-- Subject of paper must have a significant impact on rapid prototyping or additive manufacturing.
+- Subject of paper must have a significant impact on additive manufacturing/3D printing.

 - Ideas presented must have practical value beyond pure research.